kytschi/janus/README.md

 ```sh
 0 0 * * * sh /var/www/janus/cron/cron.sh
 ```

+## Updating

+Either git pull, clone or download the latest from the repo to keep Janus up to date.

+**DO NOT FORGET TO RESTART THE PHP SERVER**

+### Migrations
+To update the database with the latest migrations, make sure the webserver user can write to the `migrations` folder in the `cron` folder and go to `settings` in Janus and click save.

+This will create a bash script called `migrations.sh` simply run this and any new migrations will be executed.

 ## Credits
 Janus background - Deep Ellum Janus, by Dan Colcer (Transylvania, Romania @dcolcerart) was painted in 2016.